thaMilo/BASC_UNIGE/Assignments/THE_LOCKS_ASSIGNMENT/report/THE_LOCKS_REPORT-Milo_Galli_S4793560.md

 def hook_code(mu, address, size, user_data):
 	# 0x11DE offset of the decode function
     if address == CODE + 0x11DE:
+	    '''
-	    # 0x16510 offset of the password
+		    0x16510 offset of the password found using pwntools, reading the data section and looking at the offset with ghidra
+			---
-		# The password's address had to be put in the rdi register manually
-		# since we are only emulating part of the binary
+			The password's address had to be put in the rdi register manually since we are only emulating part of the binary
+        '''
         mu.reg_write(UC_X86_REG_RDI, CODE + 0x16510)

 def init_mu():